Peer Review Policy

 1. Initial Editorial Screening

-All submitted manuscripts are initially assessed by the Editor-in-Chief to determine relevance to the journal’s scope, academic quality, originality, and compliance with submission guidelines.
-Manuscripts that do not meet basic requirements may be rejected at this stage.
+All manuscripts are first evaluated by the Editor-in-Chief for relevance, originality, academic quality, and compliance with the journal’s submission guidelines.
+Manuscripts that do not meet the basic requirements may be rejected at this stage.

 Manuscripts that pass the initial screening are assigned to at least two independent expert reviewers in the relevant field.
-The identities of both authors and reviewers remain strictly confidential.
+Reviewer and author identities remain strictly confidential.

 3. Reviewer Evaluation

-Reviewers evaluate manuscripts based on originality, methodological rigor, clarity, academic contribution, and relevance to the field.
+Reviewers assess manuscripts based on originality, methodological rigor, clarity, academic contribution, and relevance to the field.

 4. Editorial Decision

-Based on reviewers’ reports, the Editor-in-Chief makes one of the following decisions:
+Based on reviewer reports, the Editor-in-Chief makes one of the following decisions:

 - Accept